sigilliath/Exercises/README.md

 Exercise 7 done on 20.05.2021.
 It is a list comprehension exercise.
 I was tasked to write a one line of code which would take a list and print another one with only even numbers from first list.

 # Ex8
-Exercise 8 done on 20.05.2021r.
+Exercise 8 done on 20.05.2021.
 It is a program which lets two players play a game of 'Rock, Paper, Scissor'.
 Unfortunately, I still don't know how to hide player input from another player but other than that the program is fully operatable.

+# Ex9
+Exercise 9 done on 20.05.2021.
+It is a game of guessing a number 0-9.
+It has the function of counting number of player guesses and keeping score.

+# Ex10
+Exercise 10 done on 20.05.2021.
+It randomly generates two lists and creates third one containing only common elements without duplicates.

+# Ex11
+Exercise 11 done on 20.05.2021.
+It checks if user input number is a prime number.
+Wish I had this program in elementary school.

+# Ex12
+Exercise 12 done on 20.05.2021.
+This was a first function definition exercise.
+I wrote a function which takes first and last element of any list and adds it to another list.

+# Ex13
+Exercise 13 done on 20.05.2021.
+This program asks for input number and prints that much Fibonacci numbers.